 Add the Seat Slates (F) and glue the Arm Rests (B) onto the Side Support (D).
 Carefully measure the distance between the Seat Slates and the Arm Rests and cut a skewer to make an Arm Support (H).
 Glue the Arm Supports in place.

 I hope all those letters of the alphabet aren’t confusing.
 It really is pretty easy once you see the pieces.
-Finally, use the pins to attach the cable chain to the porch swing.
+Finally, the pins attach the cable chain to the porch swing.

-Okay so that was a loooooong one, but I really wanted to show you how to make your own clock fairy garden and porch swing.
+Okay, so that was a loooooong one, but I really wanted to show you how to make your own clock fairy garden and porch swing.
 This is now officially one of my favorite fairy gardens.
 You can see some of the others here.
-I love the way it looks at night when we switch the fairy lights on.
+I love how it looks at night when we switch on the fairy lights.